-People in Sparkfabrik should expect to advance on their career path almost constantly.
+People in Sparkfabrik should expect to advance on their career path, depending on their inclinations and will.

 Taking the challenge

-We encourage everybody to accept the challenge and may, in many cases, probe people that already refused if we see a new occasion for them to shine, but won't push or force any advancement.
+We encourage everybody to take the challenge and we may even probe people who already refused if we see a new opportunity for them to shine, but we can't push or force any advancement.

-Still we expect every senior developer to constantly increase her scoring and set new professional goals, maybe tackling new Specialities in their career, making side steps instead of climbing the ledder.
+Still we expect every developer to constantly increase her assessment and set new professional goals, maybe tackling new Specialities in their career, making side steps instead of climbing a ladder.